-- 3 Select the new keyframe at frame 24 in the photo2 layer. - 4 Drag the photo2.jpg item from your library onto the Stage.
+- Select the new keyframe at frame 24 in the photo2 layer. - 4 Drag photo2.jpg from your library onto the Stage.

-The empty circle at frame 24 becomes filled, indicating there is now a change in the photo2 layer.
+The empty circle at frame 24 becomes filled, indicating that there is now content in the photo2 layer.
 At frame 24, your photo appears on the Stage.
 You can click and drag the red playhead from the top of the Timeline to "scrub," or show what's happening on the Stage at any point along the Timeline.
-You'll see that the background photo and photo1 remain on the Stage throughout the Timeline but photo2 appears only at frame 24.
+You'll see that the background photo and photo1 remain on the Stage throughout the Timeline, but photo2 appears only at frame 24.